olivera23/JSDC2-Assignment6/issues.md

 - Line 107: `handleSubmit` doesn’t _call_ `preventDefault`
 - Line 130: Calling `.length` like a function
 - Line 140: Missing forward slash in the AJAX url
+- Line 142: Using a non-existent `tasks` key
 - Line 143: AJAX addTodo adds entire object instead of just text